COMMUNITY HEALTH AND LITERACY PROGRAM (CHLP)

 If you are interested in joining the Community Health & Literacy Program, we welcome you to apply by clicking the "Sign up for the Community Health and Literacy Program" button below.
 Once you submit your application form, it will be reviewed and we will get in touch with you.

-ASL Story Time
+Free ASL Story Time

-We organize a monthly ASL Storytime event that is fun and interactive for families with Deaf, DeafBlind, and Hard of Hearing children, as well as siblings and KODAs (Kids of Deaf Adults).
-During the event, our Deaf mentor reads a book aloud in ASL, and we provide an interpreter.
-Afterward, our Art Director leads an art and craft activity.
-It is a great opportunity to meet other families and Deaf mentors.
-Follow us on Facebook and Instagram for updates on upcoming events!
+The Community Health and Literacy Program host monthly ASL Storytime event that is fun and interactive for families with Deaf, DeafBlind, Hard of Hearing children, and non-verbal to enjoy.
+During the event, a Deaf mentor signs a children's book using ASL.
+ASL interpreters are also provided.
+We also have an arts and craft activity.
+This free event is a great opportunity to meet other families and our Deaf mentors.

-Contact Maria Klein at chlmeklein@gmail.com.
+Questions?
+Contact Maria Klein Community Health and Literacy Program Director at chlmeklein@gmail.com